Obsession (Shayne Ward album): Singles

 The album was preceded by the lead single "Gotta Be Somebody", a cover version of Nickelback's 2008 song, on 7 November 2010.

 The album's second single, Obsession, was only released promotionally, being released on the week of 14 February 2011.
 Ward performed the song on The Alan Titchmarsh Show and The Graham Norton Show on the week of release.
-The song was also released to radio, and a promotional CD single was issued.
-The album's third single is a remixed version of 'Must Be A Reason Why', which will be released on 3 October 2011.
-The single will be released by featured artist J Pearl, with Ward being credited as the featuring artist instead, due to Ward being dropped from his record deal by Simon Cowell, due to poor sales of the album and lead single.
+"Gotta Be Somebody was also released to radio, and a promotional CD single was issued.
+The album's third and final single was a remixed version of "Must Be a Reason Why", which was released on 3 October 2011.